ashleighdevito/ML-deep-learning-challenge/README.md

 ## Overview

-The purpose of this analysis is to determine if an applicant will be succesful if funded by Alphabet Soup.
+The purpose of this analysis is to determine if a charity applicant will be succesful in their inititives if funded by Alphabet Soup.

 ## Results

-Using bulleted lists and images to support your answers, address the following questions.

 ### Data Preprocessing